 Fifty-nine percent of Luke is unique to Luke.
 Just seven percent of Mark is unique to Mark, while ninety-two percent of John is unique to John.
 This means that in order to learn everything the New Testament teaches about the life of Jesus we must include all four gospels.
 That is the purpose of this study series in the Life of Christ.

 The Bible studies in the life of Christ are arranged below in chronological order.
 When each section is opened, the chapters and verses in each book are shown.
 Then you can scroll down to find the passage you desire and then read that particular study.
 The early church fathers studied the gospels to learn more about Jesus Christ.
 Therefore, we trust these studies in the Life of Christ will be a blessing to you also.

 If you are interested in an outline of the ministry events in the life of Jesus Christ, then download the chart, Four Year Chronology of Christ’s Ministry.
 The chart starts when Christ’s ministry began in A. D. 29 and ends with His resurrection in A. D. 33.
 The chart “Life of Christ – Harmony of the Gospels” provides a key which will help you find a specific passage in the study series below.
 A graphic of the Life of Christ — Harmony of the Gospels is also available.

-Chronological – Life of Jesus Christ
+Life of Christ Studies

 Information About Jesus Christ